Secondary bone tumours may be treated with surgery. You may have surgery:

 You will have a general anaesthetic or a sedative to make you feel drowsy.
 Your doctor will put a needle through your skin.
-Using x-rays or CT scanning to guide the way, they will inject the cement into the weakened bone.
+Using x-rays or CT scans to guide them, they will inject the cement into the weakened bone.

 Your doctor can talk to you about whether percutaneous cementoplasty would be suitable for you.

-This is a procedure that may sometimes be used to strengthen and restore the height of a collapsed bone in the spine.
+Surgeons can sometimes use this procedure to help strengthen and restore the height of a collapsed bone in the spine.

 You will have a general anaesthetic or a sedative to make you feel drowsy.
 A doctor makes a small cut in your back.
 They then use a special instrument to insert a small balloon into the affected bone.
 The balloon is inflated until the height of the collapsed bone is back to normal.
 The balloon is then let down and removed from the bone and the space left by the balloon is filled with cement.

-Balloon kyphoplasty is a specialised technique that isn’t suitable for everyone.
+Balloon kyphoplasty is a specialised technique that is not suitable for everyone.
 There are other techniques that are similar to balloon kyphoplasty.
 Your doctor will be able to tell you more about these techniques and will let you know if they are suitable for you.

 Surgery is only suitable to treat a small number of people with spinal cord compression.
 It depends on many factors, including the type of cancer you have, where it is and how unstable your spine is.

-The aim of surgery is to remove as much of the tumour as possible and relieve pressure within the spinal canal.
+The aim of surgery is to remove as much of the tumour as possible, and relieve pressure on the spinal cord.

-It may also involve stabilising the spine further by using metal rods or bone grafts.
+It may also involve stabilising the spine further by using metal rods.
 Your doctor or nurse will explain the operation in more detail if surgery is appropriate for you.

-Occasionally, if only one part of your bone has cancer and it hasn’t spread to other parts of your body, it may be possible to remove the affected area.
+Occasionally, if the cancer only affects one bone and has not spread to other parts of your body, it may be possible to remove the affected area.
 The remaining bone may then be strengthened with a metal implant.
 Sometimes, the bone may be replaced with a false part (prosthesis).
 The operation is usually done under a general anaesthetic.

 If surgery is a possible option for you, your doctor will explain the operation to you and answer any questions you have.